 Upon arrival Duchess of Cambridge was received by the President of the Wimbledon Foundation.
 This year also marked the 150th anniversary of the Wimbledon.

 Wimbledon Foundation shared this animated video showing the evolution of Wimbledon through a single continuous tennis rally, beginning in 1877 with Spencer Gore and ending with Serena Williams.
-As each new era begins, the illustrative style evolves with it, capturing historic details such as radically changing fashions, pony rollers used to keep the courts in prime condition, TV broadcasts, and even the switch to yellow balls.
+As each new era begins, the illustrative style evolves with it, capturing historic details such as radically changing fashions, pony rollers used to keep the courts in prime condition, tv broadcasts, and even the switch to yellow balls.

-Kate talking with Wheelchair champions.
+Catherine talking with Wheelchair champions.

 The special meet and greet was the young ball girl Tia Carter who tossed the coin at the ladies final.
 Tia Carter represented the RAF Benevolent Fund.
 Tia’s parents Wayne and Joyce both served in the Royal Air Force.
 Her mother sadly passed away last year.
 The RAF Benevolent Fund’s flagship youth support scheme, Airplay, has been a great support to Tia as she comes to terms with the loss of her mother.

 Duchess of Cambridge arriving at the royal box.